Kriz-hub/4-in-a-row/README.md

-# Game 4 In A Row
+# Game: 4 In A Row

 ## Table of Contents